OpenVPN on Ubuntu VPS

 VPN Client

-Install and setting up OpenVPN
+Install and set up OpenVPN

 sudo apt-get install openvpn